blucz/beprepared/README.md

 **[See More Examples](https://blucz.github.io/beprepared/examples)**

 When you run this workflow, beprepared will:

 1. Launch a web interface when human input is needed (filtering/tagging)
 2. Cache all operations to avoid repeating work
 3. Save the processed dataset to the output directory

 Each step is cached, so if you run the workflow again:

 - Previously filtered/tagged images won't need human review
 - Previously captioned images won't need recaptioning
 - Only new or modified images will be processed

+This is the main way to use beprepared.

 ### exec - Quick Operations

 Execute one-line operations without creating a workflow file:
 ```bash
 $ beprepared exec "Load('raw_images') >> HumanFilter >> Save('filtered')"